the episode

 John McLarty: So it’s not like great things can’t happen to us, that we’re just so humble, we’re just in the total background of life all the time.
 No, God can put us I just think of a friend of mine that’s a missionary down to Latin American countries and a very humble man, but he’s held in high esteem in the culture of the countries that he’s had an incredible influence in.
 And he goes down and I think he had a thirtieth anniversary of his work and they just honored him.

 Kimberly Faith: Wow.
 I happen to know this person, and he is such a joy.
-When you’re around him, know you’ve been in the presence of Jesus, and you don’t feel intimidated.
+When you’re around him, you know you’ve been in the presence of Jesus, and you don’t feel intimidated.

 John McLarty: Right.
 Very approachable.

+Kimberly Faith: Very approachable.
+And it goes back to that clothing of humility.
+Humility makes us approachable, which is why we are here for God’s glory.
+If we are proud, then we’re cutting people off from the kingdom of God.
+What a sobering thought.
 Gosh.
 You know?
-To to have our pride pivot someone’s eternity forever.
+To have our pride pivot someone’s eternity forever.
 Eternity is a long time, and that’s a motivation to me to really think about how to cultivate humility in my own life.
-I know we’ve talked about it being a gift, And I think you’ve really hit the nail on the head when you say that humility is cultivated by thankfulness.
+I know we’ve talked about it being a gift, and I think you’ve really hit the nail on the head when you say that humility is cultivated by thankfulness.
+I really think that’s true, dad.
+I hadn’t thought about that before we started talking about this.
+But the more that we are thankful, the more dependent we are and the more humble we are.
+And that gift is cultivated through thankfulness.

 John McLarty: Yeah.
-I think there are in Romans where it talks about mankind descending into rebellion toward God.
+I think there are, in Romans, where it talks about mankind descending into rebellion toward God.
 One of the first things that happened to them is they became unthankful.

 Kimberly Faith: That’s right.
 And then their foolish heart was darkened.

 John McLarty: Their foolish heart was darkened.
-That’s a really good point.
-And

-Kimberly Faith: I have to say, humility also, one of the benefits of humility, we’re only talking about three of them today, well, I mean, maybe more, but brings us close to God.
-And I love the verse in Micah six eight where he kinda just sums up.
+Kimberly Faith: That’s a really good point.
+And I have to say, humility also, one of the benefits of humility, we’re only talking about three of them today.
+Well, I mean, maybe more, but brings us close to God.
+And I love the verse in Micah 6:8 where he kind of just sums up.
 He said, he has shown you, oh man, what is good and what does the Lord require of you but to do justly, to love mercy, and to walk humbly with your God?
 Wow.

 John McLarty: I love that verse.